What Is Data Loss Prevention (DLP)?

 • Understand when data is at risk

 Distributing data to user devices or sharing it with third parties, customers, and the supply chain poses various risks.
-In these cases, the data is often at the highest risk when used on endpoints.
+In these cases, the data is at the highest risk when used on endpoints.
+The rise of remote work and cloud adoption has expanded these risk scenarios significantly, with employees accessing sensitive data from personal devices and unsanctioned applications.
 Common scenarios involve sending sensitive data as an email attachment or transferring data to an external hard drive.
 A robust DLP programme must account for data mobility and when data is at risk.

 • Monitor data in motion

 Understanding how data is used and identifying behaviour that puts data at risk is important.
+Advanced monitoring now leverages AI and machine learning to detect anomalous user behaviour patterns that may indicate insider threats or compromised accounts.
 Organisations must monitor data in motion to gain visibility into what’s happening to their sensitive data and determine the scope of the issues their DLP strategy should address.

 • Communicate and develop controls